On Additive Divisor Sums and minorants of divisor functions: Introduction and statement of results

+for some fixed $\delta>0$. \end{definition} A statement that is slightly stronger than (\ref{sume}) in terms of the dependence of $q$ and $g$ on $x$ is

 where $\chi_0$ is the principal Dirichlet character to the modulus $q/g$.
-Definition \ref{def1} is motivated by the fact that we expect $d_k(n)$ to be uniformly distributed even in short arithmetic progressions (i.e. with $q\leq x^{1-\epsilon}$ for every fixed $\epsilon>0$).
-In other words, we expect that $\theta_{g,k}=1$ for all $k$ provided that $g$ is not large, say $g\leq x^{1-\epsilon}$. \\

-Currently however, we can only prove uniform distribution in sufficiently long arithmetic progressions.
-The best results in the literature are as follows.
+It is expected that $\theta_{g,k}=1$ for all $k$ provided that $g$ is not large, say $g\leq x^{1-\epsilon}$, but these are notoriously difficult problems for all $k\geq 2$.
+The strongest results in the literature are as follows.
 For $k=2$, Hooley \cite{H} established that we may take $\theta_{1,2}= 2/3$.
-We have $\theta_{g,3}= 21/41$ for all $g$ due to Heath-Brown \cite{H2}, $\theta_{1,4}=1/2$ due to Lavrik \cite{Lav}, and $\theta_{1,5}= 9/20$, $\theta_{1,6}= 5/12$ and $\theta_{1,k}= 8/3k$ for $k\geq 7$ due to Friedlander and Iwaniec \cite{FI}.
-For $k> 2$, the only known $k$ for which an exponent of distribution greater than $1/2$ is known is $k=3$, and both proofs (including the inferior exponent $58/115$ due to Friedlander and Iwaniec \cite{FI}) depend on Deligne's Riemann hypothesis for algebraic varieties over finite fields.
+We have $\theta_{g,3}= 21/41$ for all $g$ due to Heath-Brown \cite{H2}, $\theta_{1,4}=1/2$ due to Linnik \cite{Lin2}, and $\theta_{1,5}= 9/20$, $\theta_{1,6}= 5/12$ and $\theta_{1,k}= 8/3k$ for $k\geq 7$ due to Friedlander and Iwaniec \cite{FI}.
+For $k> 2$, the only known $k$ for which an exponent of distribution greater than $1/2$ is known is $k=3$, and both proofs (including the inferior exponent $58/115$ attributed to Friedlander and Iwaniec above) depend on Deligne's Riemann hypothesis for algebraic varieties over finite fields.
 For specific moduli, further increments have also been achieved.
-For instance, via general estimates for sums of trace functions over finite fields twisted by Fourier coefficients of Eisenstein series, Fouvry, Kowalski and Michel \cite{FKM} have shown that (\ref{sume}) holds for $k=3$ for all primes $q\leq x^{12/23}$ (albeit with $x^{-\delta}$ in the error term replaced with $\log^{-C} x$ for every $C>0$).
-The error term can be given explicitly in specific cases, although we will not be concerned with these details here. \\
+For instance, Fouvry, Kowalski and Michel \cite{FKM} have shown that essentially (\ref{sume}) holds for $k=3$ for all primes $q\leq x^{12/23}$.
+Moreover, Nguyen \cite{Ngy} has shown that a certain average exponent of distribution is sufficient to yield the main term in the $h=1$ and $k=\ell=3$ case of Conjecture \ref{manc}.

-With the exception of Heath-Brown's result for $k=3$, the above results on exponents of distribution are stated only for $g=1$.
-This is usually because $g=1$ is the only value that is required in applications to primes in arithmetic progressions.
-Yet, for applications to additive divisor sums, we require exponents of distribution for all $g$ in some range as $x\rightarrow\infty$.
-In this regard, by generalising Heath-Brown's argument, Chace \cite{Chace} has shown that is an exponent of distribution for $d_k(n)$ for all $g$.
+With the exception of Heath-Brown's result for $k=3$, the above results on exponents of distribution are stated only for $g=1$, which is usually because $g=1$ is the only value that is required in applications to primes in arithmetic progressions.
+For applications to additive divisor sums, we require exponents of distribution for all $g$ in some range as $x\rightarrow\infty$.
+However, for each $k$ the distinction between the problems of establishing the existence of exponents of distribution $\theta_{g,k}$ is a relatively minor technicality and the outcome is essentially the same for all $g$.
+Under this proviso, we shall simply write $\theta_k=\theta_{g,k}$ because exponents of distribution appear as variables in this work.